Skip to main content

 Tax

-The PAYE system is a method of tax deduction under which an employer calculates and deducts any income tax each time a payment of wages or salary is made to an employee.
-Employers are obliged to report employee pay and statutory deductions to Revenue, on or before the date they pay their workers.
+The PAYE system is a method of tax deduction under which an employer calculates and deducts income tax each time a payment of wages or salary is made to an employee.
+Employers are obliged to report employee pay and statutory deductions to Revenue on or before the date they pay their workers.

 12.5%